diegomontanari/42-Born2beRoot/README.md

 ```bash
 lsblk
 ```

-Note: The command is named `lsblk` because it lists all block devices (such as hard drives and partitions).
+Note: The command is named `lsblk` (stands "list block") and it is used to list all block devices in the system, such as hard drives, SSDs, and their partitions.

 ### Create a new user
 ```bash